CCN-Support/CCN_Wiki/docs/source/mri.rst

    To begin FIRMM:

-   - Press CTRL+ESC on console --> STOP FIRMM Session
+   #.
+Press CTRL+ESC on console --> STOP FIRMM Session
-   - Register your participant.
+   #.
+Register your participant.
-   - Press CTRL+ESC on console --> START FIRMM Session
+   #.
+Press CTRL+ESC on console --> START FIRMM Session
-   - Close out of terminal and X11 on the iMac.
+   #.
+Close out of terminal and X11 on the iMac.
-   - Go to "XQuartz" or "Terminal" menu at the top left of the screen, then scroll down and click "Quit"
+   #.
+Go to "XQuartz" or "Terminal" menu at the top left of the screen, then scroll down and click "Quit"
-   - Double click "FIRMM.command" icon on desktop.
+   #.
+Double click "FIRMM.command" icon on desktop.
 This should open up the terminal.
-   - Type FIRMM into command line and press Enter.
+   #.
+Type FIRMM into command line and press Enter.
-   - Terminal should start spitting out lines, X11 should open up and you should see a message on the terminal window that says "Waiting for DICOMs..."
+   #.
+The terminal should display output, X11 should open, and the terminal should show ‘Waiting for DICOMs…’
-   - Click on the Start button on the X11 FIRMM application window.
+   #.
+Click on the Start button on the X11 FIRMM application window.
-   - When your functional scan starts, volumes should start appearing after ~45sec delay.
+   #.
+When your functional scan starts, volumes should start appearing after ~45sec delay.

 5.6 Eye Camera
 ~~~~~~~~~~~~~~

+CCN has an in-bore camera that allows researchers to monitor their subject's wakefulness.
+Please reach out to ccnsupport@g.ucla.edu to discuss use of this resource, as it is owned by a specific project.

-The camera feed adaptor should be located on the desk behind the console monitor.
+The camera feed adaptor is located on the desk behind the console monitor.

-- Make sure the camera feed is plugged into the yellow component of the adaptor, and the USB is plugged into the CCN iMac.
+#.
+Make sure the camera feed is plugged into the yellow component of the adaptor, and the USB is plugged into the CCN iMac.
-- Open up the ezcap VideoCapture software on the CCN iMac.
+#.
+Open up the ezcap VideoCapture software on the CCN iMac.
-- If the ezcap application is already open, quit and reopen before moving on.
+#.
+If the ezcap application is already open, quit and reopen before moving on.
 Sometimes the USB is not read properly if opened before connecting USB.
-- After opening the program two windows will popup, these are normal.
+#.
+After opening the program two windows will popup, these are normal.
-- Navigate to the top of the screen and click on the Digitizers menu and select ezcap VideoGrabber.
+#.
+Navigate to the top of the screen and click on the Digitizers menu and select ezcap VideoGrabber.
 This should bring up a video feed in a separate window.

   - If this doesn’t work, restart the ezcap VideoCapture software and try again.
   - If no video feed is present, please email the MR Tech.
-- CCN has a camera attached to the top of the bore in the instance research groups would like to monitor their subject's wakefulness but have no need for the eye tracking metrics.

 .. image:: images/EyeCameraAdaptor.png